 We manufacture, package and distribute products to more than 157 countries and territories around the world.
-We have established business relationships with over 16,000 suppliers and
+We have established business relationships with over 16,000 suppliers and partners.
+Our network is comprised of approximately 485 direct suppliers (including external

 1 The term "modern slavery" describes situations in which coercion, threats or deception are used to exploit victims and undermine their freedom.
 Modern slavery takes many forms including slavery, servitude, forced labour, debt bondage, deceptive recruiting for labour or services, the worst forms of child labour (where children are exploited through slavery like practices or exposed to hazardous work) and forced marriage.